jfmartinz/ResourceHub/CONTRIBUTING.md

 > If you come across a resource that you believe would benefit others, we encourage you to share it with us.
 Here's how you can contribute valuable resources:

 1. **Review the Rules for Adding Resources:** Carefully read and understand the guidelines on how to add a resource, including the specified format.
 Ensure that you follow the provided PR template, as it streamlines the review process for us.
 2. **Raise an Issue:** Create an issue and provide details about the resource you'd like to add.
 I'll review it, and if it aligns with contributing guidelines.
-I'll add it it into the project.
+I'll add it it to the project.

 ### Grammatical errors
 > Help us maintain clean and error-free content by fixing typos or grammar issues.
 Your attention to detail ensures a seamless reading experience for everyone involved.